 Think about any new, acute condition.
 Is it usually a painful condition?
 For example, does your loved one have an ingrown toenail surrounded by red, inflamed skin?
 It probably hurts, even if they can't identify the pain.
 Ponder on any longstanding chronic pain diagnosis.
 Many older adults have been self-managing chronic pain from a young age.

-You may be aware that they have arthritis, but it's easy to forget that it might be actively hurting.
+You may be aware that they have arthritisAn inflammation of the joints that causes pain and stiffness and is more common in older adults., but it's easy to forget that it might be actively hurting.
 In fact, the pain might be much worse now if they're unable to manage it.
 For example, in the past, they could stretch, adjust their activity level, or pop pain medications at the earliest signs of stiffness.
 Without these early interventions, pain intensity can increase significantly.

 There are many different pain scales designed to help identify signs and symptoms of pain in nonverbal patients or people who have trouble with communication.